jonsuh/jonsuh.com/_posts/2014-06-06-sass-bem-selector-and-trailing-ampersand.md

 <small>You *may* have to run the command with sudo: `sudo gem update sass`</small>

-To see what version of Sass you’re running, run the following:
+To see what version of SASS you’re running, run the following:

 {% highlight bash %}
 sass -v